+Like the canary in the coal mine, birds are a first alert to climate change and potential danger.
+These dozen turquoise song birds and one owl grace an elegant 35-foot elm decimated by the Dutch Elm disease.
+A visual dialogue between the owl that can attack song birds and song birds that can attack owls exists within the elm’s dead branches.
 Song birds and owls interact for territory, but are peaceful in this tree along Lake Shore Drive in Jackson Park.
 The songbirds are carved from an ash tree and cast in resin, then painted with automobile paint for durability and glimmer.
-The own is carved in maple, then also cast in painted resin.
-The sculpture allows and fifth season for the tree to offer shelter and food for animals and bird life as well as enjoyment for the neighbors.
+The owl is carved in maple, then also cast in painted resin.
+The sculpture allows a fifth season for the tree to offer shelter and food for animals and bird life as well as enjoyment for the neighbors.
 Placing the sculptures in the tree brings attention to the 120,000 trees that are being removed from Chicago’s parks due to invasive species and warmer temperatures.
-Flock is a daily reminder to reduce CO2 – ease your foot off the gas pedal please!
+Flock is a daily reminder to reduce CO2—ease your foot off the gas pedal please!

 Knight and Queen Checkmate

 Lincoln Park – Belmont and Lake Shore Drive